 If you have ever stood in the shower, soapy haired, and thought about just where exactly all these complex ingredients on the back of the bottle came from, then you are definitely onto something.

 Personal hygiene is important.
 Staying clean prevents the spread of bacteria and germs, whilst taking care of your body means being able to operate physically and mentally at your peak.
-Every person on this planet deserves to feel clean and with so many beautiful fragrances in nature why would we not choose to carry an aroma around with us in our daily lives.
+Every person on this planet deserves to feel clean and with so many beautiful fragrances in nature why would we not choose to make our bodies the vehicles for one aroma or another.

 In this post I will suggest alternatives and tell you about my personal favourite brand; Dr Bronner’s, who are waving the flag for a sustainable and open future, not only in the world of soap but also organic food, hygiene, environment and human rights.